Background pattern

 • medications used to treat certain types of arrhythmia or heart failure.

-Also inform your doctor or pharmacist if you are taking any of the following medications, as they may increase or decrease the effect of lacosamida on your body:
+Tell your doctor or pharmacist if you are taking any of the following medications, as they may also increase or decrease the effect of lacosamida in your body:

 • antifungal medications called fluconazole, itraconazole, or ketoconazole;